davideandres95/tumatch/README.md

 There is multiple options for the user to enter an order to TUMatcher:
 1. via GUI:
 	- You can input the orders via the webapp delivered as frontend of TUMatcher
-	- You can find the entry widget in:
-	1.
-	2.

 ### 2. Delete a sell or buy order of a stock
 1. via GUI:
 	- You can input the orders via the webapp delivered as frontend of TUMatcher
-	- You can find the entry widget in:
-	1.
-	2.

 ### 3. List orders you own on the platform

 1. via GUI:
 	- You can input the orders via the webapp delivered as frontend of TUMatcher
-	- You can find the entry widget in:
-	1.
-	2.

 ### 4. List the matching history of all completed orderes
 1. via GUI:
 	- You can input the orders via the webapp delivered as frontend of TUMatcher
-	- You can find the entry widget in:
-		1.
-		2.
 	- For batch processing:
 	![image_2.png](./resources/image_2.png)